deltatrigger/bill/Firestone Law Enforcement Security Act.md

 (iv) The individual is found to have violated the peace officer oath they recited at the end of their POST class at any time.

-(v) POST has been provided evidence to determine that an individual has conducted major violationsof POST teachings(Curriculum).
+(v) POST has obtained or has been provided evidence proving more than not likely the individual has conducted major violation(s) of POST teachings(Curriculum).

 (i) The incumbent POST Director will be required to publicize a document listing all “major” violations of POST teachings, approved by the Governor prior to officialization.

 (vi) The individual commits an offense that warrants a certification suspension or revocation.

-(vii) Where a court of law has ordered a warning be issued on an individual’s certification.
+(vii) Whereas a court of law has ordered a warning be issued on an individual’s certification.

 **B. Certification Suspensions**

-(a) POST is afforded the right to suspend any certification issued by the Academy if at least one of the following criteria is met:
+(a) POST is afforded the right to suspend any certification issued by the Department if at least one of the following criteria is met:

 (i) The individual holding the certification committed a criminal offense whilst acting in capacity as a law enforcement officer.